 This provides a unique opportunity to be the first UK nation to implement a national AI-enabled Lung Cancer diagnostic pathway enhancement.

-The Value Case is expected to be completed during financial year 2026/27 when the necessary technical expertise will be available to complete the digital design and implementation plan.
+The Value Case is expected to be completed during financial year 2026/27, when the necessary technical expertise will be available to complete the digital design and implementation plan.

-Innovations in Delivery
+Innovations in delivery

 Technologies which have been approved for national implementation by both Scottish Government and NHS Scotland Health Boards.